 You have had a day to rest.
 Now it is time to start your road to your recovery.
 Your surgeon and/or physician's assistant will see you at some time today.
 After breakfast, the Physical Therapist will be in to start your exercises.
 IV pain medication will be stopped and you will begin taking oral pain medication.
-If you need it, please be sure to ask for pain medication 30 minutes prior to physical therapy!
-You will be instructed on safety for getting out of bed and using your walker.
+Please be sure to ask for pain medication 30 minutes prior to working with physical therapy!
+You will be instructed on safety for getting out of bed and using our walker.
 Walking is a major part of your rehabilitation.
 Your goal for this morning is to take a few steps and in the afternoon take a few more.
 You will be sat in a chair for as long as you can tolerate it.
 Your goal is to be out of bed for all of your meals, hopefully by dinner this evening.

 Please remember to call for assistance prior to getting out of your bed or chair.
 Your coach will be taught how to assist you with this.
-For your safety, your walker will be placed out of your reach as a reminder that you must call for assistance.
+You will be advised when it is safe for you to move about unassisted.

 Your regular daily medications and any additional medications (e.g. Vitamin C, iron, or aspirin) will be started on this day.
 Please know that our administration times may differ from your home routine.
-For example, medications taken once daily will be administered at 9:00 a.m. unless they should be taken on an empty stomach.
+For example, medications taken once daily will be administered at 9:00 a.m. unless it should be taken on an empty stomach.